SlamTheDragon/vrc-package-crawler/docs/topics/01_crawler_architectures.md

 ## 2. The Mercator Frontier: Priority and Politeness Queues

-The URL frontier controls crawl order.
-The frontier must balance two competing goals:
+The URL frontier will control crawl order.
+The frontier will balance two competing goals:
 1. **Priority**: Crawling high-value, relevant documents first.
 2. **Politeness**: Avoiding request bursts to any single origin host.